movi-healthcare/awesome-jobs/README.md

 # awesome-jobs

 We're looking to grow our team...let's do this!
+Initially we're hiring devs, but will have operations and support openings in the near future.

 [Pioneer Software Engineer](http://b.link/movi-github-pioneer): Entry-level is too corporate and isn't what we're seeking....we're looking for newer-to-development but driven, can-do peeples to help us both grow together.